samsuh/2026-journal/README.md

 ### DJing
 tried recording a set, but got frazzled by messing up a transition. need to go set cues better on vocals.

+Try to get a few songs mixed together really cleanly.
+The 'mini sets' concept from before. learn a few tracks thoroughly.

 ### Coding
 reviewing how git works https://youtu.be/Ala6PHlYjmw?si=Tw2a5XoYurBOdGmr